huggingface/datasets/datasets/xed_en_fi/README.md

 ## Dataset Structure

 ### Data Instances

 ```
 { "sentence": "A confession that you hired [PERSON] ... and are responsible for my father's murder."
-   "labels": [1, 6]
+   "labels": [1, 6]  # anger, sadness
 }
 ```

 ### Data Fields

 - sentence: a line from the dataset
-- labels: labels corresponding to the emotion
+- labels: labels corresponding to the emotion as an integer

 Where the number indicates the emotion in ascending alphabetical order: anger:1, anticipation:2, disgust:3, fear:4, joy:5, sadness:6, surprise:7, trust:8, with neutral:0 where applicable.

 ### Data Splits

 For English:
+Number of unique data points: 17528 ('en_annotated' config) + 9675 ('en_neutral' config)
+Number of emotions: 8 (+neutral)

+For Finnish:
-Number of unique data points:	17530 + 6420 (neutral)
+Number of unique data points: 14449 ('fi_annotated' config) + 10794 ('fi_neutral' config)
-Number of emotions:	8 (+pos, neg, neu)
+Number of emotions: 8 (+neutral)

 ## Dataset Creation

 ### Curation Rationale

-[Needs More Information]
+[More Information Needed]

 ### Source Data

 #### Initial Data Collection and Normalization

-[Needs More Information]
+[More Information Needed]

 #### Who are the source language producers?

-[Needs More Information]
+[More Information Needed]

 ### Annotations

 #### Annotation process

-[Needs More Information]
+[More Information Needed]

 #### Who are the annotators?

-[Needs More Information]
+[More Information Needed]

 ### Personal and Sensitive Information

-[Needs More Information]
+[More Information Needed]

 ## Considerations for Using the Data

 ### Social Impact of Dataset

-[Needs More Information]
+[More Information Needed]

 ### Discussion of Biases

-[Needs More Information]
+[More Information Needed]

 ### Other Known Limitations

-[Needs More Information]
+[More Information Needed]

 ## Additional Information

 ### Dataset Curators

-[Needs More Information]
+[More Information Needed]

 ### Licensing Information